 Students learn how to use different size hairpins to make Hairpin strips for one strip creations and how to combine several strips for larger designs.

-Students learn how to master the basic Tunisian stitch, Tunisian half-double, Tunisian cross stitch and Tunisian knit stitch.
-They progress to complete Tunisian Lace.
+Students learn how to master the basic Tunisian stitch, Tunisian half-double, and Tunisian cross.

 Time for practice, project ideas and design suggestions are included in each section.